These are some of the people that founded PLRI.

 Dr Rohini Sahini

-Dr Sahini is an economist with over twenty years of experience in research and post-graduate teaching.
-As a development economist, her research interests have diversified from transition economics and area studies of Soviet Russia into more grass-root experiences of development in India – including gender studies, role of education, culture and globalization.
-In the area of sex work, she has been actively researching on the implications of the ‘sex-as-work’ paradigm in a developing country like India, conducted spatial studies of sex work to understand the impact of urbanization on the occupation and engaged in extensive ethnographic studies to explore the economic and cultural dimensions of prostitution in India.
+Dr Sahini is an economist with over twenty years of experience in research and post-graduate teaching of gender studies, role of education, culture and globalization.
+In the area of sex work, she has been actively researching the implications of the ‘sex-as-work’ paradigm in a developing country like India to understand the economic and cultural dimensions of prostitution in India.
 She has co-edited a book on sex-work in India, one of the first pan-India efforts on understanding the heterogeneity of the profession in the Indian context.
-She is currently involved in a pan-India research of sex workers, another first of its kind survey that seeks to map the nature of sex work in India as practiced by female sex workers and transgenders.

 3. The Global Network of Sex Work Projects, UK